See Also: Where to stay in Osaka

 Shopping in Umeda

 If Shinsaibashi is the “hip and cool” shopping experience, then Umeda is the “sleek and chic”.
 Located directly above and surrounding major Umeda Station are department stores such as Daimaru, Hankyu Umeda Main Store, Osaka Station City and Lucua Osaka.
 You can expect the floors categorised under cosmetics, international brands, local brands, home goods and a massive basement dedicated to sweets and food counters.
 There is also Yodobashi Camera, a megamall dedicated to everything electronics and technology.
+See more things to do in Umeda.

 Peer out from Umeda Sky Building’s Floating Garden